dabarrell/flask-microservice-chassis/README.md

 # Flask Chassis

-Example chassis for Flask microservices - under development.
+Example chassis for Flask microservices.
+This is still very much in development.

-Handles the following cross-cutting concerns:
+Will handle the following:

-- Logging
+- [ ] Logging
-- Health checks
+- [x] Health checks
-- Metrics
+- [ ] Metrics
-- Tracing
+- [ ] Tracing
-- Externalised configuration
+- [x] Externalised configuration